 When it comes to my eyebrows, I make sure I have them done about every three weeks.
 This is probably the most common area one waxes, but I actually have my eyebrows threaded.
 It is not without it’s discomforts but also quick, affordable and convenient.

 I have thick, black hair…and that goes the same for my face.
 We can only shave our face so close and I’m always conscious my beard line being visible when I go out.
 Again, this is what I do, everyone’s skin is different and your techniques may vary but there are a few steps I do to eliminate this problem.
 First, shave your face as close and as smooth as possible.
 Once your face is shaved, use a moisturizer once you are happy with your shaving.
 Let the moisturizer settle and then use a foundation primer before your foundation.
 This helps keep your foundation lasting longer.
 A primer is a must in the days when I am out and about for hours and hours…I don’t want any facial hair poking through.
 After I add my primer, I will then apply a bright red lipstick (a little goes a long way!) to my beard line.
 This is a method that takes some practice but adding a reddish tint to your face counteracts with the slight blueish tint facial hair can create.
 Basically what I do is take a very red lipstick and apply a little to my fingers.
 I will then spread that to lightly cover my jawline, neck and around my mouth.
 If applied correctly you will appear to have a slightly red beard.
 Once that is applied, then I will start my foundation.
-Please note that this is a tricky process and will likely take a lot of trail and error before you get it right.
+Please note that this is a tricky process and will likely take a lot of trial and error before you get it right.
 Your skin color and foundation shade will likely play a factor in this process.
 Don’t be surprised…or discouraged if you have a slightly orangish tint the first few times you try this.
 You can also try RCMA Beard Cover, a popular method for those on the stage.

 Stepping out into the real world